ysyk2021/chinese-for-beginners-an-easy-guide-to-learning-mandarin/src/chapter-5.md

 Analysis of More Complex Sentence Structures
 --------------------------------------------

-In Chapter 3, we looked at basic Mandarin Chinese sentence structures.
 In this section, we will explore more complex sentence structures, including:

 * Compound Sentences: A compound sentence is made up of two or more independent clauses joined together by a conjunction.
 Examples include "我喜欢看电影，但是我不喜欢看电视" (Wǒ xǐhuān kàn diànyǐng, dànshì wǒ bù xǐhuān kàn diànshì) - I like watching movies, but I don't like watching TV.